 What is a good IRR percentage?

+What is a good irr for real estate?
 An IRR of 10% or less may be enough for a risk-averse investor, while it may only find a balanced blend of risk and the potential return in investments with a projected IRR of 20% or more.
 The lower the IRR, the greater one’s return on investment.
 In commercial real estate, an IRR of 20% is considered good, but it’s also important to remember that it’s always compared to the cost of capital.
-A “good” IRR is greater than or equal to the project’s original investment.
+A good IRR is greater than or equal to the project’s original investment.

 When it comes to IRR, “good” is a subjective term.
 The phrase implies that you feel the proposed return on investment meets your expectations, implying there isn’t necessarily a specific figure that can be deemed acceptable as a general rule of thumb.
 It is subjective since it relies on an initial investment amount and personal preferences.
 IRR is represented as percentages, therefore if the IRR is greater than the discount rate, it implies that the project should not be losing money.